 Progressing up the ranks is not too hard.
 I actually found this enjoyable.
 It’s a real treat to win matches and a real bummer to lose!
 My biggest gripe is in the upgrading of players.
 You need some serious cash in order to upgrade players abilities.
 It’s going to cost me 5000000 in credits to upgrade my bowling coach to level 4.
 It’s going to take some time because the earnings from matches are really low.
 You can make extra money by achieving other goals set by the club owner or bookmaker.
 The reward is still low in relation to the 5Mil needed to upgrade my bowling attack.
 But this issue is evident in all freemium games.

 A great game still nonetheless.
-But also a game that is made for the fans of the sport.
+A game that is made for the fans of the sport.
 I don’t see people from countries that are not fond of cricket playing this game.
 Well its their loss!